-According to a recent study, many patients are reporting changes in smell, taste and appetite after weight loss surgery.
-CBS News reports that researchers suggest that this could lead patients lose even more weight.
+According to a recent study, many patients are reporting changes in smell, taste, and appetite after weight loss surgery.
+CBS News reports that researchers suggest that this could lead patients to lose even more weight.
 The study evaluated 103 British patients who had Roux-en-y gastric bypass surgery.
 This surgical procedure involves surgeons who make the stomach smaller and shorten the small intestine path.

 Nearly 97% of those evaluated said their appetite had changed following surgery, and 42% had changes in their sense of smell.
 Changes in taste occurred in 73% of patients especially regarding sweet or sour tastes.
 Participants also experienced changes in the taste of greasy food, pasta, rice, fast food, chocolate, chicken, beef, roast, pork, sausage, lamb and fish.